Cahmoraes/utils/readme.md

 # Motivation

-This package was inspired in Functional Programming Paradigm and consists of utility small functions to resolve simple and complex problems.
+This package was inspired in Functional Programming Paradigm and consists of powerful utility small functions to resolve simple and complex problems.

 ## log(...args)